 A local human rights activist, Melianus Duwitau, told Suarapapua.com that “Before Brimob came here, people’s lives were much safer, and there were rare cases of shootings by the police or military.
 On the whole, both police officers stationed at the Sugapa police station and the military at the Sugapa military post had built up good communication with the local community.
 But since Brimob arrived, that’s when the string of inhumane incidents started”

 Examples include 29th September 2014 when Brimob officers shot a 22 year old man, Seprianus Japugau, and a Benyamin Agimbau, aged 30 was also seriously injured after being beaten by rifle butts in an incident at the Yokatapa football pitch in which two Brimob officers were also injured.
 The Brimob officers involved in the shooting were never brought to trial.

-On 16th August 2014, Brimob guards protecting the Bupati's residence in Tigamajigi intimidated students that were intending to hold a peaceful demonstration to protest slow progress in local government policymaking.
+On 16th August 2014, Brimob guards protecting the Bupati’s residence in Tigamajigi intimidated students intending to hold a peaceful demonstration to protest slow progress in local government policymaking.
 Fourteen students were injured as a result.
-Brimob opened fire, but none of the students were hit by bullets.
+Brimob opened fire, but none of the students was hit by bullets.

 On Tuesday 7th March 2015, two Brimob officers had been drinking alcohol near Sugapa airport.
 They then rode a motorbike towards Yokatapa, without turning on the headlamp.
 Seeing this, three young people reprimanded the officers.
 Angrily, the Brimob officers started attacking the three young men, leaving them with split lips, eye injuries and broken teeth.

-Missael Maisini was beaten by Brimob officers on 1st July, who split his lip.
-Also in mid-2015, Maksimus Hagizimijau suffered similar injuries after being tortured and beaten with rile butts by Brimob officers.
+Brimob officers beat Missael Maisini on 1st July, who split his lip.
+Also, in mid-2015, Maksimus Hagizimijau suffered similar injuries after being tortured and beaten with rifle butts by Brimob officers.